(Disclosure: Some of the links below may be affiliate links)

 If you are convinced that index investing is the way to go, you need to choose the stock market indexes you want to invest in.
 You can create a portfolio that contains several indexes in which you are going to invest.

-I am not going to go into detail into exactly the portfolio you can choose.
+I am not going to go into detail into precisely the portfolio you can choose.
 The post is really about choosing between different indexes.
 For instance, what is the difference between small indexes and large indexes?
 Or should you choose a market-cap weighted index or an equal-weighted index?
 If you already know you want to invest in U.S. equities, how do you choose between all the U.S. indexes?

-This post should help you choose between stock market indexes to invest into.
+This post should help you choose between stock market indexes to invest in.
 There are many different indexes, even for the same country.

 Country of the companies

 The first step in choosing between different stock market indexes is to decide into which country you want to invest in.
 Each index is generally about a country or a region of the world.
-There are even indexes that cover the entire world.
+There are even indexes that cover the world as a whole.

-It is likely that you want to invest in your own country specifically.
-This is something that is known as home-bias.
+You likely want to invest in your own country, specifically.
+Investing in your country is something that is known as home-bias.
 Or maybe you want to invest in the country you plan to retire in.
 There are indexes for each country I know.
 I do not think you will have an issue finding an index for your country.

 However, you probably also want to invest in international equities.
 Some indexes cover the world but a single country.
 For instance, if you live in the United States, you could invest in the FTSE All-World Ex-US index that covers the entire world stocks but not the United States.
 Or you could invest directly in the Total World Index.
 This index will cover the world as a whole.
 But you have to know that about half of it is United States stocks.